 In 2017, the historical city of Trondheim turns 1020 years old.
 Here you can see the place where Viking kings once ruled, and also visit the Nidaros Cathedral.
 This Cathedral stands proud as one of the largest churches in Northern Europe.

 If you’re looking for something more off the beaten track, then head to the Lofoten islands.
 These beautiful inlets are home to charming fishing towns and interesting activities.
 Here in Lofoten, many experiences are available out on the water, such as sea kayaking and more!
-If you’re travelling with children, Kristiansand is a fantastic city in the south, known as the children’s city because of its many kid-friendly activities.
+If you’re traveling with children, Kristiansand is a fantastic city in the south, known as the children’s city because of its many kid-friendly activities.

 How to Visit the Norwegian Fjords